Dry under eyes? Here are the culprits, plus tips from a top dermatologist on how to get rid of them

 Eye drops might be a trigger

-“Many people have eyelid eczema or allergies that cause flaky rashes under the eyes,” says Wu.
-Another culprit?
-“Some eyedrops can dry out the skin under the eyes.”
-That goes for antihistamines, too, which can affect oil production and lead to under-eye dryness.
+That goes for antihistamines, too, which can affect production in your oil glands and lead to dry patches under the eyes.
 So while you may be trying to treat a dry eye, you might be adding to the dry underye and eyelid skin you’re seeing.
 It’s also important to learn the types of eczema and allergies that may be adding to your discomfort.

 Practice eye makeup etiquette

-If you love accessorizing your eyelids with makeup but leave it on before lights out, your under-eyes can be more susceptible to dryness, itchy skin and flaky skin.
+If you love accessorizing your eyelids with makeup but leave it on before lights out, your under-eyes can be more susceptible to itchiness and dry flaky skin.
 And, dry under-eyes can cause excessive rubbing that, yes, makes them drier, leaving you with sensitive skin that is even more irritated.
 Completely removing eye makeup and moisturizing your eyes with an eye cream before bed can help keep dryness and irritation away.
 Don’t forget, your eye area is delicate skin so it must be taken care of to prevent dry skin.

 Tip: Application, not your eye cream, can lead to puffy-eyed mornings.
 Pat eye cream around the orbital bone and keep away from the lashline.
 Thin under-eye skin acts like a wick that pulls the cream up so your entire eye is cared for.

-There’s no such thing as too much moisture
+Not a dry eye in the house: there’s no such thing as too much moisture

 Eye cream is one of the greatest skincare debates: Is it necessary to achieve healthy skin, or is it a ruse?
 According to Wu, those with dry under-eyes should side with eye cream devotees when it comes to naturally achieving skin hydration in the under-eye area.
 “Find an eye cream that’s a little more emollient than your regular moisturizer.
 Pat it on with your ring finger, which has the smoothest skin.
 Avoid rubbing the area when you wash or dry your face.”